 A diode circuit which forms the AC bridge rectifier device.

-A charging rate control circuit
+A charging rate control circuitknown as voltage regulator.

 A couple of internally installed fans for enhancing air circulation.